networknt/light-doc/content/en/service/_index.md

 [light-gateway][] is a combination of light-router and light-proxy that can be deployed as a standalone service on the client/application host, or service/API host, or as an API gateway.

+The following are features we added to the light-gateway:

+* [Multiple OAuth 2.0][] provider support on the JWT token retrieval and JWT token verification via JWK.
+* [Rate Limit][] helps the gateway regulate the traffic based on server, client, address, and user with optional request paths or services.
+* [Path Prefix Service][] middleware handler supports routeing traffic based on the request paths to different backend APIs.
+* [SkipVerifyScopeWithoutSpec][] flag to avoid scope verification from JWT for backend API endpoints in JwtVerifyHandler.
+* [UnifiedSecurityHandler][] to combine Basic, OAuth and ApiKey together for the same request path.
+* [Generic Transformer][] to transform the request and response before sending to the downstream API or return to the caller.

+The following are the products with different configurations.

+* [light-gateway][] to replace the traditional monolithic gateway shared by multiple consumers and providers.
+* [light-proxy-client][] to bring legacy consumers to the light ecosystem with all the cross-cutting concerns
+* [light-balancer][] to enable the high availability of light-proxy-client (LPC) for multiple consumers on the same host.
+* [light-proxy-server][] to bring legacy providers to the light ecosystem with all the cross-cutting concerns.
+* [external-access-point][] to wrap one or more internal or external APIs and expose a single API to the third-party consumers.

 [http-sidecar][] is a service mesh sidecar to address cross-cutting concerns for both incoming and outgoing traffic for a backend API in the same pod.

 [kafka-sidecar][] is a service mesh sidecar to address cross-cutting concerns for backend API to interact with Kafka.